rippedpiracy/docs/Scene/PTs.md

 <sub>credits: [https://wiki.installgentoo.com/index.php/Private_trackers](https://wiki.installgentoo.com/index.php/Private_trackers)</sub>

-# External Links
+# Resources

+[**r/Trackers Wiki**](https://www.reddit.com/r/trackers/wiki/index/) - Has some helpful guides for people new to Private Trackers, including guides on how to get in them.
+[**Private Trackers Guide**](https://www.reddit.com/r/Piracy/wiki/guides/private_trackers/) - Some info about Private Trackers by r/Piracy.
 [**Private Tracker List**](https://hdvinnie.github.io/Private-Trackers-Spreadsheet/) - A helpful list that has updated stats of most of the Private Trackers.
-[**r/Trackers Wiki**](https://www.reddit.com/r/trackers/wiki/index/) - Has some helpful guides for people new to Private Trackers, including guides on how to get in them.
-[**InviteRoute**](https://inviteroute.github.io/sheet/) - Shows which Private Trackers you can enter from a list of Private Trackers.
+[**InviteRoute**](https://inviteroute.github.io/sheet/) - Shows which Private Trackers you can enter from which other ones.
 [**r/OpenSignups**](https://OpenSignups.reddit.com/) - Private Trackers that are currently having open signups get posted here, occasionally you get good ones.

-[**Private Trackers Guide**](https://www.reddit.com/r/Piracy/wiki/guides/private_trackers/) - Some info about Private Trackers by r/Piracy.
+<small>[Here](https://pastebin.pl/view/raw/f19e4e48) is a list of the homes of various Internal Groups in Private Trackers.</smal>